rushabhjhaveri/Notes/Technology/AWS/Certified_Solutions_Architect_Associate/AWS_Databases.md

 Patching of the RDS OS and DB is Amazon's responsibility

-RDA is NOT serverless [however, Aurora Serverless is Serverless]
+RDS is NOT serverless [however, Aurora Serverless is Serverless]

 ## RDS - Backups, Multi-AZ, & Read Replicas ##
 There are two different types of backups for RDS: